docknetwork/crypto-wasm-ts/README.md

 - **MetaStatement** - Describes a condition that must hold between witnesses of several statements or the same statement.
 Eg. to express equality between attributes of 2 credentials, `MetaStatement` will refer to the `WitnessRef` of each attribute.
 This is public information as well.
+- **SetupParam** - Represents (public) setup parameters of different protocols.
+This is helpful when the same setup parameter needs to be passed to several `Statement`s
 - **ProofSpec** - This is the proof specification and its goal is to unambiguously define what **all** needs to be proven.
 This is created from all `Statement`s, `MetaStatement`s and an optional context.
 Both prover and verifier should independently create this.
 The prover uses the `ProofSpec` and all `Witness`es to create the proof and the verifier uses the`ProofSpec` to verify the proof.